How to create an MLA Works Cited list

 MLA Works Cited example

-Like the rest of an MLA format paper, the Works Cited list should be left-aligned and double-spaced with 1-inch margins.
+The Works Cited appears at the very end of your paper.
+Like the rest of an MLA format paper, it should be left-aligned and double-spaced with 1-inch margins.
 The header contains your last name and the page number in the top right corner.
 The title is capitalized and centred, with no other formatting.

 If an entry is more than one line long, each line after the first must be indented 0.5 inches (called a hanging indent).
 This helps the reader see where one entry ends and the next begins.